Code-Institute-Submissions/wasim-eb-quiz-game_AprResub/README.md

 ## Credits
+Lots of appreciation and a big thank you to my mentor at Code institute for providing the necessary help to finish this project.

 ### Coding content
-* Most of my coding was used by myself.
+* Most of my coding was used by myself and various youtube guides on javaScript.
 * I used [W3Schools](https://www.w3schools.com/) as my main source for codes.
 I also had to make a lot of google searching for the javaScript content.
 * I had to go back a few times and look at older coding from my previous project and I also used some codes from the Love Maths project.